gklyne/annalist/documents/using-annalist.md

 `updateadminuser` adds site-wide ADMIN permissions for an existing locally defined user.

 `setdefaultpermissions` sets site wide default permissions for any logged-in user.
 These permissions may be overriden on a per-collection basis (see below).
-Default site-level permissions in a new Annalist installation are `CREATE` and `VIEW`, allowing a logged in user to create a new collection, view all data in any collection and add data in any collection.
+Default site-level permissions in a new Annalist installation are just `VIEW`, allowing a user to view all data in any collection.
+In some installations, it may be useful to change this to `VIEW` and `CREATE_COLLECTION`, allowing logged-in users to create new collections, which they can then edit.

 `setpublicpermissions` sets site wide default permissions for any unauthenticated access.
 These permissions may be overriden on a per-collection basis (see below).
 Default site-level permissions in a new Annalist installation are `VIEW` only, allowing unauthenticated access to view all data in any collection.